 - Importers are experiencing delays in receiving goods from China, affecting their downstream supply chain.

-- The Queensland Government has announced a $27.25 million package to provide immediate assistance to industry.
+- In February the Queensland Government announced a $27.25 million package to provide immediate assistance to industry.

 Tourism and international education and training

-Queensland’s tourism and education services exports are being hardest hit.
+Queensland’s tourism and education services exports have been hardest hit.
 Travel restrictions and concerns of contamination, quarantine and detention have deterred both holiday and business travellers, with tourism operators reporting a significant drop in visitors.

 The international education and training (IET) sector has been significantly impacted, with an estimated 100,000 Chinese students unable to travel to Australia to begin the academic year.2 China is the largest market of origin for Queensland’s international students, with 32,505 Chinese students enrolled in Queensland education and training institutions as at December 2019.3